This is how much a Christmas tree will cost you in Ottawa

 "Frasers are a lot more expensive; just they hold their needles a lot better."

 Victoria bought a smaller tree, "about four or five feet," for $50 at the Parkdale Market on Friday.
 "I wanted something small.
-I lost my favorite pet this year.
+I lost my favourite pet this year.
 Oh, and he was a very small, scraggly looking dog.
 So, I kind of just looked for a tree that reminded me of him," she tells CTV News.

 While heading to a farm or market can be a fun experience, which many make a day out of, some grocery stores and big box retailers also sell fresh Christmas trees.